What is depth?

 Depth in reading means getting beyond the gist and making the text one‘s own.
 When students attain deep understanding of a text, they can:

-2. Use sophisticated thinking to analyze the text (assess, compare, ask why and how)
+2. Analyze the text (assess, compare, ask why and how)

 3. Apply ideas from the text in new ways (such as by writing an original essay, creating a project based on ideas from the text, etc.)